fshowalter/franksmovielog.com-v1/content/reviews/the-seventh-curse-1986.md

 slug: the-seventh-curse-1986
 ---

 Describing _The Seventh Curse_ proves challenging.
 I could relate the plot involving a Hong Kong doctor travelling to Thailand to battle an evil wizard to rid himself of a black magic curse, but this doesn't capture the film's manic energy.
-Imagine a rollicking amalgam of Golden Harvest martial arts, Cannon action, and Italian horror wrapped in a pulp adventure.
-That's _The Seventh Curse_, and it's glorious.
+Imagine a glorious amalgam of Golden Harvest martial arts, Cannon action, and Italian horror wrapped in pulp adventure and cranked to eleven.
+That's _The Seventh Curse_, and I loved it.

 <!-- end -->